padalan/decentralMarketPlace/README.md

 Since storing the data on the Ethereum Blockchain is expensive, I used IPFS to store Images and Description of products.

 #### Oracle service
-Used oracalize to get get gas and price information.
+Used oracalize to get gas and price information.

 #### Vyper contracts
-Implemented two vyper contracts as a requirement for this course.
+Implemented two vyper contracts.
 Will integrate the functionality in the future.

 ## Getting Started